matrix-org/matrix-spec-proposals/specification/proposals_intro.rst

 GitHub.

 We use labels and some metadata in MSC PR descriptions to generate this page.
-Labels are assigned by the core team whilst triaging the issues based on those which exist in the `matrix-doc <https://github.com/matrix-org/matrix-doc>`_ repo already.
+Labels are assigned by the Core Team whilst triaging the issues based on those which exist in the `matrix-doc <https://github.com/matrix-org/matrix-doc>`_ repo already.